Juweria-Ali/Juweria-Ali/README.md

 # Data Science Portfolio
 ## [Project 1: Building-a-dashboard-for-STEM-subject-entrants-in-Higher-Education-and-Further-Education](https://github.com/Juweria-Ali/Building-a-dashboard-for-STEM-subject-entrants-in-Higher-Education-and-Further-Education)
-This is a project I did as Data Intern for the University of Highlands and Islands as partof my Data Science Master's program.
+This is a project I did as a Data Intern for the University of Highlands and Islands as partof my Data Science Master's program.
 Aim:
 The purpose of this project phase is to design, implement, and evaluate a prototype self-service dashboard to help STEM providers in the Highlands and Islands STEM Partnership plan activities,